mik-jozef/chalk/spec.md

 > Note: type conversions do not modify values, they produce new values instead.
 >
-> TODO maybe this note should be somewhere else, and be more general, because
+> TODO Maybe this note should be somewhere else, and be more general, because
 > values are never modified, right?
 Just replaced by newer 'versions'.

 #### Pointer enreference